CryptosOdysseus/AALE-Contributions/20190723-AALE-3rd-Session-Full-Takeaway .md

 ###

-#### Takeaway from the July 23rd 2019 Live Session from Berlin
+### Full Takeaway from the July 23rd 2019 Live Session from Berlin

-#### Directed by Beth in collaboration with Cem & Jim from Publishing DAO
+#### Session directed by Beth in collaboration with Cem & Jim from Publishing DAO

 ### _(scroll down for full transcript)_